zachyyy700/eds220-hwk4/README.md

 - Fire perimeter data: Sourced from CAL FIRE hosted by California's Open Data Portal.
 This dataset contains information and geometries for wildfires in California.

-- Landsat data: Sourced from the Landsat Collection 2 Level-2 atmosperically corrected surface reflectance data, courtesy of the Landsat 8 satelliite.
+- Landsat data: Sourced from the Landsat Collection 2 Level-2 atmosperically corrected surface reflectance data, courtesy of the Landsat 8 satellite.

 ## References